 Chapters | Matches | Words | Frequency |

-We can now visualize the relative frequencies of our search word per chapter.
+Now, let’s visualize the relative frequencies of our search term in each chapter.

 ggplot(tb, aes(x = Chapters, y = Frequency, group = 1)) +